 The Sandbox Youth Mental Health Project aims to test a comprehensive set of electronic tools for managing mental illness.
-More specifically, the tools aim to improve care in a number of ways, including: facilitate self-management and enrich communication with healthcare providers, family and friends, improve the quality of consumer-practitioner interactions and increase provider productivity.
+More specifically, the tools aim to improve care in a number of ways, including: facilitating self-management and enriching communication with healthcare providers, family and friends, improving the quality of consumer-practitioner interactions and increasing provider productivity.

 The vision of the Sandbox Project is to help make Canada the healthiest place on earth for children and youth to grow up.
 Its ambitious but achievable goal is to make measurable progress against international health indicators within the next five years.
 In particular, it is focused on improving health outcomes with respect to injury prevention, obesity, mental health, and the environment.
 This is no small task; however, there is no more important challenge than to improve the health of children and youth through evidenced-based public policy.

 The Sandbox Project’s organization is designed to pursue these important objectives in a collaborative manner with stakeholders who can help improve the lives of children and youth.
 Canada’s corporate community has also made significant commitments to this endeavour.
 The project is very pleased to have a wide variety of child and youth health related organizations by its side.

 The Graham Boeckh Foundation is no longer actively involved in the Sandbox Project.